Jean28518/linux-guides/nextcloud-on-ubuntu-with-caddy/readme.md

 sftp user@newserver
 put -r /path/to/old/data/* /data/import/

+## Otherwise you can mount a backup and restore it like this:
+rsync -aP /mnt/1970-01-01/data/nextcloud/ /data/

 ## On the new machine:
 sudo convmv -f utf-8 -t utf-8 -r --notest --nfc /data/import/* # Convert filenames to right name sudo mv /data/import/* /data/nextcloud/users/...